ankumar/architecture/Patterns/Stuff.md

 * [Technical Leadership Masterclass](https://ruthmalan.com/Journal/2019/20190629SlideDocTechnicalLeadershipDecisions.pdf)

 ## Sometimes architects wonder how they get attention up in the "penthouse".
-This is it - leadership is starved for meaningful, neutral advice
-## As an architect neutrality is the most important asset.
+This is it - leadership is starved for meaningful, neutral advice.
+As an architect neutrality is the most important asset.
 It provides tremendous value to leadership, they usually don't get unbiased information from anybody else, everybody else has an agenda (usually money) - @ghohpe #OReillySACon #OReillySAConQuotes